mohammad-taheri1/Book-Store-MERN-Stack/README.md

 - [x] Lesson 05: Save a new Book with mongoose
 - [x] Lesson 06: Get All Books with mongoose
 - [x] Lesson 07: Get One Book by id with mongoose
+- [x] Lesson 08: Update a Book with mongoose